 However, many forget he only became a consistent force circa the 2014 Winter Olympic Games.
 The keyword there is “consistent,” though.
 He still had stretches of brilliance, including over the course of his rookie 2007-08 campaign, when he finished with a 24-12-3 record, 2.56 goals-against average (GAA) and .920 save percentage (SV%).
-For good measure he added a playoff series victory over the Boston Bruins.
+For good measure, he added a playoff series victory over the Boston Bruins.

-Other seasons, it might have been enough to win the Calder, but not when Price was competing with the likes of Patrick Kane, Nicklas Backstrom and Jonathan Toews.
+In other seasons, it might have been enough to win the Calder, but not when Price was competing with the likes of Patrick Kane, Nicklas Backstrom and Jonathan Toews.
 Looking back on the players who got 2008 Calder votes that season (including Price’s teammate Sergei Kostitsyn), there were clearly four names who stood out above the rest of the pack.
 Price finished fourth of the bunch, maybe justifiably.

 4. Kjell Dahlin (1986)